kai0896/tentacles/Readme.md

 # Tentacles

 Simple game made with Raylib and C++.
-Use mouse left click to tentacle onto rectangles.
+Use mouse left click to shoot a tentacle that pulls you towards a rectangle

 Compile:
 ```